 The first material I worked with was clay though this was not a natural fibre.
-This was because the idea I was developing and the experiments to be carried out needed to be done from known to the unknown.
-As the topic had a broad spectrum, and considering procreation as an aspect of it, which I thought was to prolong life so far as reproducing off springs could help sustain mankind on this earth, I considered this experiment will help me to develop my ideas.
+This was so because of the idea I was developing and the experiments to be carried out needed to be done from known to the unknown.
+As the topic had a broad spectrum, and considering procreation as an aspect of it, which I thought was to prolong life so far as reproducing off springs could help sustain mankind on this earth.

-W J SANE
+INAS C W J SANE

-Figure 3.1Modelled figure in clay
+Figure 3.1Modeled figure in clay